cmdoret/master_archive/README.md

   + `genome_Fst.R`: Computes Male-Female Fst at each locus and plots it.
 Does not take relative positions of SNPs into account, this is just an exploratory analysis.
   + `assoc_map.R`: Performs the actual association mapping, incorporating linkage map information.
 (WIP)
   + `vcf2ped.sh`: transforms vcf files into ped files, compatible with GenABEL for association mapping.
+  + `CSD_scan.R`: Genome scan to find region of both high homozygosity in males and high heterozygosity in females.
+  + `chrom_types.R`: Modelling recombination rates along chromosomes to locate centromeres and refine the list CSD hits using this information.
+  + `group_mothers.R`: Group mothers by clustering them according to diploid males production to infer the number of heterozygous CSD loci.
+  + `blast_loci.sh`: Quickly blast candidate genomic regions.
+  + `process_genomic.py`: Process genomic output from STACKS' populations module by transforming numeric encoding of genotypes into homozygous/heterozygous/missing, removing loci that are either homozygous or missing in mothers from their families and computing proportion of homozygous individuals per sex/family at each site.

+* `coverage_analysis`: Contains analyses related to genomic coverage along genome or per sample.
+  + `cov_per_site.sh`: computes average coverage per SNP in each family.
+  + `cov_plotter.R`: Plots the coverages values computed by `cov_per_site.sh`.
+  + `raw_reads.sh`: records the number of reads per sample.

 ### Data files